raspberrypilearning/experiment-design/en/step_2.md

 Start by thinking about a research question.
 You could create a list of possible questions then choose one to focus your experiment on.

-**Tip:** Choose topics that interests you.
+**Tip:** Choose topics that interest you.
 You don't need to be an expert in the topic but having an interest will help you create an enaging experiment.

-To start:
+To start you could:

 + Think about what you would like to know about Life in Space or Life on Earth.
 Then ask  yourself "Is it possible to answer that question with the Astro Pi, it’s sensors and camera?"

-Or

 + Research what interesting things you could investigate using the Astro Pi, it’s sensors and camera

-Or

 + Investigate what machine learning or artificial intelligence techniques you could apply to data available from the Astro Pi, it’s sensors and camera

 **Tip:** ⏱️ Try to set reasonable expectations of what is possible in the time you have available.
 You might have an amazing idea, but do you have the time to get it working?

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A quote from a 2021/22 winner.
-One of our biggest failures is the lack of coordination of time which meant that we had very little time to analyse the data and work on the project.
+**A quote from a 2021/22 winner.** One of our biggest failures is the lack of coordination of time which meant that we had very little time to analyse the data and work on the project.
 We should therefore better coordinate time with the help of platforms like Trello for future projects.
 </p>

 --- /task ---

-### Write your research question
+### Focus your research question

 --- task ---